Policy on Hazing

 - The conduct or activity that resulted in the death or injury of a person was not part of an official organizational event or was not otherwise sanctioned or approved by the organization; or

-- The conduct or activity that resulted in death or injury of the person was not done as a condition of
+- The conduct or activity that resulted in death or injury of the person was not done as a condition of membership to an organization.

 Source: Chad Meredith Act, HB 193